pupizoid/ormlite/README.md

 err := Upsert(db, &s)
 ```
 ### Delete
-This function... yea, it deletes model from database, using all it's fields except relational as identification condition.
-So if you loaded any model and changed it and then will call Delete nothing will hapen.
+This function... yea, it deletes model from database using it's primary key value.
+If model does not have primary key or it has zero value an error will ne returned.
+Since sometimes it's useful to know that delete operation is really took place in database, function will check number of affected rows and return a special `ErrNoRowsAffected`
+if it's not positive.

 ## Options